mohamedsaif/IntelligentExperiences.OnContainers/guide/04-iot/README.md

 #### Docker Desktop

+##### Development

-To run IoT Edge on a Windows machine and develop Linux containers, all what you need to have Docker Desktop installed and running on your target machine.
+To effectively develop IoT Edge solutions on a dev machine, you need to have Docker Desktop installed and running on your target machine.

+##### Edge Runtime

+It is worth mentioning this is also a critical to have Docker Desktop if you are using Windows as Edge device and building Linux containers.
+Docker Desktop must be in Linux containers mode.

-It is worth mentioning if you are using Mac, you are good to go already :)
+If you are using Mac/Linux, you are good to go already :)

 #### Manual Device Provisioning